AlamHasabie/transport-game-backend/README.md

 ## Connection
 After receiving the token, client should directly connect with the received token.
+Connect to the url with path (for example , 132.423.422.1:3000 or just pass an empty string should the server is hosted locally.
 '''js
 var socket = io('',{
     query : {